 - External monitoring and reporting by the Office of the Auditor-General

 The Office of the Auditor-General monitors Police’s progress in implementing the Commission’s recommendations.
-Three monitoring reports have been prepared to date, with a final assessment planned for 2017.
+Four monitoring reports have been prepared to date, with a final assessment planned for 2017.

 The reports of the Office of the Auditor-General are available on the Controller and Auditor-General website:

 - Change Management Programme progress reviews

 Annual reviews were established to give effect to recommendations 37 and 59 of the COI, which direct Police to work with SSC on various aspects of COI implementation.
 The first four reviews where conducted by or on behalf of SSC.
 It was subsequently agreed to move to a self-assessment model, where Police would work collaboratively with SSC to review progress against a set of measures and targets baselined in 2011/12.
 The Phase Five review was the first of these self-assessments.
 Since 2014, the annual snapshots of progress in managing the COI-related change process have been published as part of Police’s overall Annual Report.

 The Commission recommended that SSC carry out an independent annual health audit of Police throughout the COI monitoring period (Recommendation 51).
 To give effect to this recommendation, SSC agreed for Police to implement an annual workplace survey conducted by an independent agency.

 View the complete information on the Police Workplace Survey, including all annual reports.